Frequently asked questions :

-A: The Charango is a 10-string instrument from the Andes mountains,
+ANSWER: The charango is a magical 10-string instrument from the Andes mountains,

 Q: Are there any Method Books available in English to deepen my studies?